Amdocs: Expansion

 Following its IPO, Amdocs expanded by acquiring additional billing and customer relationship management companies and building its application creation capabilities.
 In 1999, the company moved into managed services when it acquired International Telecommunication Data System Corporation.

 Companies acquired in the early 2000s include DST Innovis, XACCT Technologies, Cramer Systems, Sigvalue, and Canadian internet billing firm Solect.
 Dov Baharav succeeded Naor as CEO in 2002, and Eli Gelman held the role starting in November 2010.

 In early 2000, federal agencies conducted a counterintelligence investigation to determine if Amdocs was being used by Israel to eavesdrop on U.S. government communications.
 The investigation found no evidence of such activity.
 Concerns were also raised about potential mishandling of data.

 In 2005, Amdocs was suspected of industrial espionage when it hired a private investigator who allegedly spied on a Globes journalist.
 In 2009, the South African State Security Agency suspected Amdocs was being used by Mossad to spy on South African citizens.

 Amdocs continued to expand via mergers and acquisitions in the 2010s, purchasing firms such as Bridgewater Systems in 2011, the business support system portion of Comverse Technology, and content monetization, processing and distribution software company Vubiquity in 2018.
 Shuky Sheffer replaced Gelman as Amdocs' President and CEO in October 2018.
-Amdocs acquired Openet, a provider of 5G charging, policy and cloud technologies, in 2020.
+In 2020, Amdocs acquired Openet, a provider of 5G charging, policy and cloud technologies.
 Amdocs further expanded into cloud computing in 2021 with the acquisitions of Sourced, a Canadian company specializing in cloud transitioning.

 Amdocs launched a generative AI framework in 2023 called amAIz, designed for telecommunications service providers and built using Nvidia's AI foundry service, which runs on Microsoft Azure.
 The company has experimented with using the platform to process customer service inquiries.
-In 2023, Amdocs also acquired Astadia and TEOCO's Service Assurance line of business.
+The same year, Amdocs acquired Astadia and TEOCO's Service Assurance line of business.

+Shimie Hortig became Amdocs' President and CEO effective March 31, 2026 following the retirement of Shuky Sheffer.